jwest115/fprime/docs/Design/fpp-json-dict.md

                 "signed": false,
                 "size": 32
             },
-            "formatSpecifier": "the count is {}",
+            "formatString": "the count is {}",
             "index": 1
         },
         "y": {